National Council on Alcoholism and Drug Abuse (NCADA)

 - 3 or more, you definitely have the disease of alcoholism/drug addiction.

-If you think you may have a problem with alcohol or drugs, call NCADA at 314.962.3456 and speak with one of their counselors.
-If treatment is recommended, please be advised that the NC Board of Nursing requires assessment and treatment through a participating treatment provider.
+If you think you may have a problem with alcohol or drugs, call National Council on Alcoholism and Drug Abuse (NCADA) at (314) 962-3456 and speak with one of their counselors.
+If treatment is recommended, be advised that the North Carolina Board of Nursing requires assessment and treatment through a participating treatment provider.